AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 ![](https://github.com/AbyssalSoda/Canvas-File-Thumbnails/blob/master/NCT.gif)

-- Empty file
+- No thumbnail
-- No delete
+- Bloated Files - Doesn't delete files in vault when deleting from canvas
-- Sad
+- Sad :(

 ## How to use